The Potato in Fine Art

 Mojito is my favorite cocktail.
 Muddle three mint leaves in a shaker.
 Add 2 oz white rum, 3/4 oz fresh lime juice, 1/2 oz Simple syrup, and ice and shake.
 Strain into a highball glass over fresh ice.
 Add a dash of club soda.
 Garnish with mint leaves and lime wheel.

-Victor Patricio de Landaluze was practicing costumbrismo in the 19th century, depicting Cuba peasants, landowners, and slaves.
+Victor Patricio de Landaluze was practicing costumbrismo in the 19th century, depicting Cuban peasants, landowners, and slaves.
 In his works, he is doing a great job documenting life in Cuba.
 For example, we have a depiction of traditional customs here.
 I would recommend grabbing a Cuba Libre and exploring his other works.

 Cuba Libre is probably the easiest tasty cocktail to make.
 Add 1 oz rum and 3 oz Coca-Cola to a highball glass filled with ice.
 Garnish with a lime wedge.

 Edward Hopper’s silent and melancholic scenes are maybe not the best you can choose nowadays.
-However, they suit someone people’s personal taste.
+However, they suit someone people’s personal tastes.
 I would recommend grabbing a Bourbon Old Fashioned to enjoy Hopper’s works fully.

 First, add 1 tsp sugar, then 3 dashes of Angostura bitters, and 1 tsp water into a rocks glass.
 Stir it until the sugar is almost dissolved.
 Fill the glass with large ice cubes, add 2 oz bourbon, and gently stir.
 Express the oil of an orange peel over the glass, and drop it.